kubescape/prometheus-exporter/README.md

 cd kubescape-exporter
 ```

-5.Run the Exporter: Execute the Kubescape Exporter by running the following command:
+5. Run the Exporter: Execute the Kubescape Exporter by running the following command:
 ```
 go run main.go
 ```